MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbServer/help-topics/help-topobld/move-file-store-data.md

 ### <a name="to-move-file-store-data-from-one-file-store-to-a-new-file-store"></a>Pour déplacer les données du magasin de fichiers vers le nouveau magasin

-1. Connectez-vous à un ordinateur en tant que membre du groupe RTCUniversersalServerAdmins ou CsServerAdministrator sur lequel les outils d’administration Skype Entreprise Server 2015 sont installés.
+1. Log on a computer as a member of the RTCUniversersalServerAdmins or CsServerAdministrator group where the Skype Entreprise Server 2015, Administrative Tools are installed.

 2. Ouvrez une fenêtre de navigateur, puis entrez l’URL d’administration pour ouvrir Skype Entreprise Server panneau de bord.